mislav/poignant-guide/_posts/1900-01-03-quick-ride.md

 ![The foxes show up.](../images/the.foxes-1.png "The foxes show up.")

 Yeah, these are the two.
-My asthma’s kickin in so I’ve got to go take a puff of medicated air just now.
+My asthma’s kickin’ in so I’ve got to go take a puff of medicated air just now.
 Be with you in a moment.

 ![Foxes in boxes.](../images/the.foxes-2.png "Foxes in boxes.")